iftas-org/resources/LABELS/readme.md

 Where an unauthorized user gains control of a user account, through means such as hacking, phishing or buying leaked credentials.

 ## APT
 Advanced Persistent Threat - APT actors are well-resourced and engage in sophisticated malicious cyber activity that is targeted and aimed at prolonged network/system intrusion.
 APT objectives could include espionage, data theft, and network/system disruption or destruction.
-Organizations within the cybersecurity community conducting APT research assign names/numbers to APTs upon discovery.
-Because more than one organization engages in APT research and there may be overlaps among APTs, there can be multiple names for a single APT.
-For examples of APT listings, see [MITRE ATT&CK](https://attack.mitre.org/groups/) and [Mandiant’s APT Groups](https://www.mandiant.com/resources/insights/apt-groups).

 ## Astroturfing
 Organized activity intended to create the deceptive appearance of broad, authentic grassroots support or opposition to a given cause or organization, when in reality the activity is being motivated, funded or coordinated by a single or small number of obscured sources.